Continuation Betting Strategy in Poker (or C bet)

 When must the player avoid a c-bet?

-- If you are up against a calling station, do not use the c-bet, as a thumb rule.
+• If you are up against a calling station, do not use the c-bet as a thumb rule.

 How much should you put at stake in a c-bet?

 The optimal amount to place the c-bet at depends on each game.
 But it must be high enough to get the opponent to fold but low enough to prevent the player from putting too many chips at stake.
-Usually, the c-bets and value bets are of the same quantum, as variations in the same might give away the player’s position to his/ her opponents.
+Usually, the c-bets and value bets are of the same quantum, as variations in the same might give away the player’s position to their opponents.

 a.
 It is economical and would not result in any information leak;